czyzykowski/sequelize-compass/README.md

 sequelizeCompass(adminURL, appObject, compassConfig, modelsArray);
 ```

-Sequlize-compass will add all requires URLs to you Express app and can be reached at http://youapp/:adminURL
+Sequlize-compass will add all required URLs to you Express app and can be reached at http://youapp/:adminURL

 #### Options